tgrall/tgrall-old.github.io/source/_posts/2015-01-23-everybody-says-hackathon.markdown

 I have met the development team few months back when I learned that Sage was using MongoDB.
 We discussed about use cases, architecture,...
 And this is when I was the most surprised!
 The new version of Sage ERP X3 is a mix of legacy components (RDBMS, C++ based proprietary middleware), and brand new layer based on Node.js, MongoDB and HTML/CSS/JS (AngularJS like).
 The Sage team has open sourced some of the JS libraries, see https://github.com/sage Pretty cool isn’t?

 I was really excited to see how MongoDB and Node.js are used by Sage modernize the ERP.
 So I asked more and more questions about the product, looked at some demonstrations.
 This leads to a broader discussion to see how we can use this new architecture to develop more features using it.

-This is how I have suggested the organization of an internal hackathon.
+This is how we started to talk about an internal hackathon.
 Everybody, developers, marketing and managers were very excited about the idea.

 ##### Hackathon Preparation